Skip to main content

 How to Request a Postponement of Service

-Shasta County Superior Court’s Jury Procedures state that a prospective juror’s service may be postponed to a certain date within six (6) months of the original date of service.
+Shasta County Superior Court’s Jury Procedures state that a prospective juror’s service may be postponed to a certain date within three (3) months of the original date of service.

 I am attending college outside of Shasta County, what should I do?